RedHatQE/CodeQuality/documentation/golang/README.md

     )

     // runMain - entry-point to perform external testing of service, this is
-    // where go test will enter main.  we have to setup test mode in here, as
+    // where "go test" will enter main.  we have to setup test mode in here, as
     // well as the stop channel so we can stop the service func runMain() {
             // start the stop channel